-- Proficiency in English may be fulfilled in one of the following ways: - (1) Successful completion of three years of full-time education in English - a.
-In Canada (see Notes 1, 2, 3 and 8). - In another country where English is recognized as an official language of instruction (see Notes 1, 2, 3, 5 and 8). - c.
-At a recognized secondary school which uses English as the primary language of instruction (see Notes 1, 2, 3, 5 and 8). - d.
-At a recognized postsecondary institution which uses English as the primary language of instruction (see Notes 1, 2, 3, and 5). - (2) Successful completion of the equivalent of three years of full-time instruction in a school/institution in Canada in which the major language of instruction is other than English, but where the level of English proficiency required for graduation is equivalent to that in English language schools/institutions in Canada. - (3) Completion of one of the following: - a.
-A final blended grade of 75% or better in English Language Arts 30-1 from Alberta or English 12 from British Columbia.
-The blended grade is the final mark from the provincial Ministry of Education which includes the diploma or provincial examination mark, - b.
-A final or predicted grade of 5 or better on the International Baccalaureate English A1, A2, or a grade of 6 or better on English B, - c.
+- c.
 A final or predicted grade of 5 or better on the International Baccalaureate English A: Literature or English A: Language and Literature - d.
 A grade of 4 or better on the Advanced Placement English College Board examination, - A grade of B or better in a GCE Advanced Level (A-level) or Advanced Subsidiary Level (AS-level), GCSE, IGCSE or O-level English Language or Literature course, - f.
 A grade of B+ or better in ★6 of university-level English studies completed at a recognized English language institution which must be transferable as ★6 of English at the University of Alberta. - (4) Graduation from a recognized degree program offered by an accredited university at which English is the primary language of instruction or in a country where English is the primary language (see Note 5). - (5) One of the two TOEFL (Test of English as a Foreign Language) test formats with the appropriate score; - a.
-Internet-based TOEFL (iBT) of at least 86, with no less than 21 on each band (see Note 4). - Paper-based TOEFL of at least 580 with a TWE of 4.0 or better (see Note 4). - (6) A score of at least 85 on the MELAB (Michigan English Assessment Battery) (see Note 4). - (7) A score of at least 6.5 on the IELTS Academic (International English Language Testing System) with no band less than 5.0 (see Note 4). - (8) A score of at least 70 on the CAEL (the Canadian Academic English Language assessment exam) (see Note 4).

-- www.ualberta.ca - (9) A score of at least 59 on the PTE Academic (Pearson Test of English Academic) (see Note 4). - (10) A total score of at least 4.5 on all four sections (Reading, Writing, Speaking and Listening) on the CanTEST (Canadian Test of English for Scholars and Trainees) with no part lower than 4 (see Note 4). - (11) A score of at least B on the CAE (Certificate in Advanced English) (see Note 4). - (12) A score of at least C on the CPE (Certificate of Proficiency in English) (see Note 4). - (13) Successful completion of the University of Alberta's EAP 140/145.
+Internet-based TOEFL (iBT) of at least 86, with no less than 21 on each band (see Note 4). - Paper-based TOEFL of at least 580 with a TWE of 4.0 or better (see Note 4). - (6) A score of at least 85 on the MELAB (Michigan English Assessment Battery) (see Note 4). - (7) A score of at least 6.5 on the IELTS Academic (International English Language Testing System) with no band less than 5.0 (see Note 4). - (8) A score of at least 70 on the CAEL (the Canadian Academic English Language assessment exam) (see Note 4). - (9) A score of at least 59 on the PTE Academic (Pearson Test of English Academic) (see Note 4). - (10) A total score of at least 4.5 on all four sections (Reading, Writing, Speaking and Listening) on the CanTEST (Canadian Test of English for Scholars and Trainees) with no part lower than 4 (see Note 4). - (11) A score of at least B on the CAE (Certificate in Advanced English) (see Note 4). - (12) A score of at least C on the CPE (Certificate of Proficiency in English) (see Note 4). - (13) Successful completion of the University of Alberta's EAP 140/145.
 Bridging Program Stages 1 and 2

-Applicants with superior academic standing who do not meet the English language requirements but who have a minimum TOEFL score of 65 (internetbased), or 500 (paper-based), or a score of at least 5.0 on the IELTS Academic and who meet all other Faculty-specific program requirements may be considered for admission to the Bridging Program Stage 1.
+Applicants with superior academic standing who do not meet the English language requirements but who have a minimum TOEFL score of 65 (internet-based), or 500 (paper-based), or a score of at least 5.0 on the IELTS Academic and who meet all other Faculty-specific program requirements may be considered for admission to the Bridging Program Stage 1.